 CONTENT & FEATURES:

 Aside from the main campaign, there isn’t much else in the way of content.
 That said, trying to find every secret is a challenge in itself and will certainly keep hardcore fans entertained a lot longer than casual players.
 The option to save and load from multiple save slots will allow players to come back and replay levels to ‘improve’ their score on the level.

 Due to the expansiveness of the levels, it can be confusing to find your way around.
 There are two maps you can bring up of the area by pressing the – button that has two variants.
 They both have benefits and downsides as they are displayed in real-time, meaning the game is not paused while you are looking at the maps.
 One Map is transparent so you can see what is the world in front of you, yet difficult to see the map itself.
 The other is an opaque map that you can see easily but obscures your vision to see what could be in front of you.

 A most welcome feature is the use of motion controls.
 It makes aiming at enemies that much easier, allowing for more precise shots without wasting ammo.
-HD Rumble is another feature that is used to full effect and can vibrate ferociously as explosions erupt on screen.
+The screen rumble is another feature that is used to full effect and will shake the camera ferociously as explosions erupt on the screen.

 When it comes to enemies, there are many different types with their own manner of attacks.
 Some enemies are robed humanoids that fire weapons at you and can sometimes drop ammunition.
 Other enemies include the likes of spider-like creatures with skulls, a row of bug-like machines that attack together by spewing acid at you, flying drones, and other abominations.

 The soundtrack of Ion Fury features energetic, fast-paced electronic music that wouldn’t be remiss in a Matrix film.
 It might not hold a candle to the soundtrack of the likes of DOOM; it still does a good job in setting the tone of the game.